louis-pham/modified_lenspix/README.md

 __kappa2phi.py__ is the script that does the conversion of the kappa map to phi alm.

 __analytic_sim_compare.py__ is a script that allows one to compare the simulated lensed result with the analytical lensed calculations based on CAMB.
-To use, provide the following in the script:
+To use, make sure you have pyCamb installed, and then provide the following in the script:
 * primary alm filename
 * phi alm filename
 * lensed map filename